Andrea Adkins, M.R.A.

 I manage the intellectual property portfolios for the following academic units.
-Technology Manager Kristina Gomez assists me with administrative functions.
+Intellectual Property and Licensing Specialist Kristina Gomez assists me with administrative functions.
 Please send her all completed forms and documents.

 - Business Administration